iotdesignshop/dexhandv2_control/README.md

 ### Publishers and Topics

-#### Hand Enumeration Topic
+#### Hand Enumeration
 ```/dexhandv2/discovered_hands```

 This topic is used to determine which DexHand devices have been discovered by the node.
 It's primary use case is to uncover the serial numbers of the hands connected to the machine (in case you don't already know them) as most subsequent commands use these ID's to refer to the different hands plugged into the PC when publishing or subscribing to messages.
-This is the only topic that publishes information prior to the [reset_hand](#reset-hand-service) service call above.
+This is the only topic that publishes information prior to the [reset_hand](#reset-hand) service call above.
 It can be useful if you don't know the ID of your DexHand device(s).

 If you run:
 ```